 In some cases, halitosis may be the result of some medication.
-Dr. Bourgeois may need to work with your primary care physician to determine the best course of action if your halitosis is a result of medication use.
+Dr. Gauthier may need to work with your primary care physician to determine the best course of action if your halitosis is a result of medication use.

 Preventing Bad Breath

 Preventive dental care can minimize your chance of developing certain oral health concerns.
 There are steps patients can take to prevent halitosis.

 - Practice excellent oral hygiene.
 Brush and floss your teeth on a daily basis to prevent bacteria buildup which may lead to bad breath.
 Patients should also brush their tongue because bacteria buildup can accumulate on the tongue and may cause bad breath.
 We recommend brushing your teeth at least two times a day and flossing at least once a day.